kjosib/mistake/docs/Musings.md

 and it should also probably allow to reset (or maybe commit?) a vocabulary so far.

-## Curves:
+## Curves AKA Rasters:

-Along a time axis, these can be integrals or derivatives.
+Along a time-like axis, these can be integrals or derivatives.
 Derivatives are a sequence of increments.
 Integrals are a sequence of replacement values.
 Either kind of curve can possibly have a particular value in the "beginning of time" position.
 Absent such a value, the curve is considered to be all-zero before the first proper sample.